ar-io/ant-pilot/README.md

-# Gateway Name Token Proof of Concept
+# Arweave Name Token Proof of Concept

 ## Project setup
 Clone this repository and install the dependencies.